 - Unscrew the bowl from the base.

-- Fill it up with water to water line (Approximately two teaspoons).
+- Fill it up with water to the water line (Approximately two teaspoons).
 Do not overfill.

-- Replace bowl and add your tobacco.
+- Replace bowl and add your smoke.
 Raise stem.

 - Light, taking two quick puffs.
 Smoke slowly.